EntelectChallenge/2021-Galaxio/game-engine/game-rules.md

 STOP
 ```

-This command will stop moving your ship this game tick and until another movement command is issued.
+This command will stop moving your ship this game tick until another movement command is issued.
+There is no interia, therefore your ship stops instantly.

 ### Command: START_AFTERBURNER